I Often Think of Piroschka: Plot

 One day a postcard from Greta arrives, inviting him to visit her in Siófok.
 This leaves Andreas conflicted.
 He tries to keep the contents of the postcard secret from Piroschka and takes the earliest train the next morning.
 But Piroschka has read the postcard and sneaks onto the same train, following Andreas to the hotel in Siófok.
 When he meets Greta there, they both notice Piroschka.
 After some confusion, Andreas and Greta tell Piroschka to take the next train back but agree to spend the day together until the train leaves.
 In the evening, Piroschka again convinces Andreas to dance the Csárdás with her and Greta notices how happy he seems.
 Piroschka misses the evening train and Greta agrees to let her sleep in her room.
 During the night, Piroschka slips out and into Andreas' room, where she tearfully apologizes for his trouble and then leaves.
 The next morning, Greta tells Andreas that she knows he loves Piroschka.
-He rushes back home but is told that Piroschka does not want to meet him.
+He rushes back home but is told that Piroschka does not want to see him.

 Andreas spends the last days of his vacation depressed.
 On his last night he meets Piroschka at another celebration, but she ignores him.
 Only after they are left alone together by a supportive Johann, they reconcile.
-But Piroschka soon has to leave to bring her drunk father home.
+But Piroschka soon has to leave to take her drunk father home.
 Both are heartbroken that Andreas has to leave the next morning.
 But when his express train passes the town again the same night, Piroschka has manipulated the railway signals so that the train stops and she can "kidnap" him from the train.
 They spend the night together and Andreas promises to come back next year.

 The frame story then ends with Andreas explaining that he never was able to return but that this way he will always remember Piroschka as "young and sweet."